Purdue-SoCET/aihw-design-logs/Fall-2025/akshath-ravikiran/week9.md

 [NONE]

 ## Progress
-- Check out the new main branch!
+- Check out the new [main branch](https://github.com/Purdue-SoCET/atalla/)!
-- Created a guide on using Flowkit, and what people have to change to get their designs synthesized.
+- Created a guide on using [Flowkit](https://github.com/Purdue-SoCET/atalla/blob/main/docs/synthesis.md), and what people have to change to get their designs synthesized.
 - Started working on the Cycle Accurate Simulator.
 Discussed with Emmi and Rafael on how to proceed, and what parts of the design they'll work on.
 - Discussed with Compiler Team and Scheduler on the programming model for Atalla.
-Where is the de-markation between the SW routines and compiler frontend.
+> Where is the de-markation between the SW routines and compiler frontend?
 - Created a set of guidelines, and presented on Sunday, on how people need to write code that goes into Atalla.

 ## Future Plan